lazywithclass/project-lamp/website/book/chapter1.markdown

 const :: forall a b. a -> b -> a const x y = x%}
+**NOTE**: When it comes to polymorphic functions, there is less flexibility and variance in constructing return values.
+For example, the only way that `id` and `const` can return an `a` is by returning their first argument.
+This is because, in general, it is impossible to return an element of an arbitrary type.

-These functions work for *every* possible input, as they represent the polymorphic functions of the λ-calculus known as the *identity* and *constant* combinators.
-They, in fact, *should* work for all possible inputs, which is precisely what their type declarations detail.
+These functions work for *every* possible input, and they represent the polymorphic functions of the λ-calculus known as the *identity* and *constant* combinators.
+They, in fact, *should* work for all possible inputs, which is precisely what their type declarations specify.
 That is, `id` takes an `a` and returns an `a`, where `a` can be *any* type.
 In the case of `const`, `a` and `b` are also of type *any*.
-Their names are different to specify that `const` returns a value of the type of its first argument.
+Here, the variable names are different to specify that `const` returns a value of the type of its first argument.

-**Note**: When it comes to polymorphic functions, there is less flexibility and variance in constructing return values.
-For example, the only way that `id` and `const` can return an `a` is by returning their first argument.
-This is because, in general, it is impossible to return an element of an arbitrary type.

-Aside from being able to write functions that work over *all* inputs, we can also write polymorphic functions that work for a *smaller* number of inputs.
-We do with *type-classes*.
+Aside from being able to write functions that work over *all* inputs, we can also write polymorphic functions with a constrained set of *any* using *type-classes*.
 In the introduction of this book, we defined `quicksort`, which has the type:
 ```haskell
 forall a.
 (Ord a) => List a -> List a
 ```
-This means that `quicksort` works for *any* `List` type, given that the elements of said list contains elements of the `Ord` class.
-This relieves one from having to write `quicksort` that works for lists containing *non-sortable* elements.
-Using type classes to constrain function inputs also gives one access to the pre-defined functions of the given class, which in this case are `<`, `<=`, `>`, `>=` and `==`.
+This means that `quicksort` works for *any* `List` type, given that the elements of the `List` are `Ord` values.
+This relieves one from having to write `quicksort` that works for `List`s containing *non-sortable* elements.

-Polymorphism can also be used with types.
-Thanks to polymorphism, we can now define a more *general* `List` type.
+Aside from functions, polymorphism can also be used with types.
+Using polymorphism, we can define a more general `List` type.
 This polymorphic definition allows us to have one definition of `List` that includes all other instances of `List`s regardless of the type of their elements.
 This type comes pre-defined in PureScript and is a type parameterized over all types `a`:
 ```haskell
 data List a = Nil
             | Cons a (List a)
 ```
-We can also now define a function similar to `isEmpty` that works for every possible list, regardless of the type of the elements the given list actually contains.
-Here, we are also using `:` as sugar for `Cons`.
-We are also free to use this syntax inside of pattern matches cases:
+We can then define a function similar to `isEmpty` that works for every possible list, regardless of the type of the elements the given list actually contains.
 {% repl_only isallempty#intList :: List Int
 intList = (1:2:Nil)